atif2233/React-Counter-App/about-project.md

 npm start
 Open your browser and navigate to http://localhost:3000 to see the app in action.

-Screenshot
- (Include a screenshot of your app running, if possible)

 Future Enhancements
 Add local storage to persist the counter value between sessions.